dejanV91/employees-manager/README.md

         └───config
 ```

-components: This directory contains the components that make up the application.
+**components**: This directory contains the components that make up the application.
 It includes a Header component that is repeated on multiple pages.

-pages: This is a directory that contains the different pages that will be displayed in the application.
+**pages**: This is a directory that contains the different pages that will be displayed in the application.
 Each page usually consists of several components that are located in the components directory.

-styles: This directory contains the styles used in the application.
+**styles**: This directory contains the styles used in the application.
 The styles directory contains two sub-directories:

-components: This directory contains styles that are specific to certain components in the application.
+**components**: This directory contains styles that are specific to certain components in the application.

-config: This directory contains styles that apply to the application as a whole, such as themes or global styles.
+**config**: This directory contains styles that apply to the application as a whole, such as themes or global styles.